Sfeir/devfest_mlops/README.md

 They can be found in :
  - [ ] create_pipeline.py

-    By completing this TODOs you will understand how to link components between each other and how the flow of the pipeline is being built
+    By completing this TODOs you will understand how to link components between each other and how the flow of the pipeline is being built.
  - [ ] monitorer/component.py

     We have mostly used predefined components, but monitorer_component is a custom defined component.
 In this component we need to define the interface of this component by completing the MonitorerComponentSpec *class* from component.py
-    The Executor inside the component and the component class have already been defined.
+    The Executor inside the component, and the component class have already been defined.
-    *This part matters less as our custom docker image already embarks the solutions.monitorer_component allowing you to have a fully running pipeline even if you din't finish this part*
+    *This part matters less as our custom docker image already embarks the solutions.monitorer_component allowing you to have a fully running pipeline even if you didn't finish this part.*

+Nevertheless, don't be discouraged from exploring the rest of the code as well!

 #### Running things

 At any point you can launch the pipeline with the following command:
 ```
-python3 main.py --google_cloud_project=par-devfest-sfeir --google_cloud_region=europe-west1 --google_cloud_dataset=wine_quality --wine_table=white_wine --gcs_bucket=<USERNAME>_mlops_lab --username=<USERNAME>
+python main.py --google_cloud_project=par-devfest-sfeir --google_cloud_region=europe-west1 --dataset_id=wine_quality --wine_table=white_wine --gcs_bucket=<USERNAME>_mlops_lab --username=<USERNAME>
 ```

-At the end of logs line appearing in your terminal, the command will generate a link to the GCP platform where you will be able to follow you pipeline run interactively.
+At the end of logs line appearing in your terminal, the command will generate a link to the GCP platform where you will be able to follow your pipeline run interactively.

-You can then inspect the objects, to further explore logs and see your progresses and errors
+You can then inspect the objects, further explore the logs and see your progress and errors.

 **/!\ : Once the monitoring job has been created, trying to re-launch the pipeline might throw an error at the last step.**